Skip to content

 def str = "Hello, Groovy!"

-println str.contains("Groovy") // Output true
+println str.contains("Groovy") // Outputs true

 groovy